-The Judicial Appointments Commission (JAC) will be launching a selection exercise in early 2022.
-This exercise will aim to recruit fee-paid Recorders.
+The Judicail Appointemts Commission (JAC) is launching a selection exercise in June 2023 to recruit fee paid Recorders.

-The seminar will take place online via Microsoft Teams on Thursday 9 December at 5pm – 6pm for those interested in applying for appointment as a fee-paid Recorder.
+A seminar will take place online via Microsoft Teams on Thursday 8 June from 5pm – 6pm for those interested in applying for appointment as a fee-paid Recorder.

-The seminar aims to help applicants be better prepared to make an application and to receive up-to-date guidance and advice on the JAC’s selection process.
-You will hear from Lady Justice Carr, a Recorder and a representative from the JAC.
+The seminar aims to help applicants be better prepared to make an application and provides guidance and advice on the JAC’s selection process.
+Attendees will include a Recorder and a representative from the JAC.

 Who should attend?